Fortnite best settings for max fps

 This is the FPS cap.
 Keep it at the same rate as your monitor refresh rate or slightly higher.
 By doing this you will get lag-free performance in Fortnite.

-We will be editing each option manually to get max performance in Fortnite, so there’s no need to fuss over this setting.
+We will be editing each option manually to get maximum performance in Fortnite, so there’s no need to fuss over this setting.

 3D Resolution: 100%.

-I recommend not to change this setting unless you cannot even reach at least 30 FPS.
+I recommend not changing this setting unless you cannot even reach at least 30 FPS.
 Decreasing the value below 100% may give you faster performance at the cost of blurred textures.
+100 is the best setting

 The visual effect of 90% is the lowest you should ever go.
 After that game becomes crappy with blurry textures and barely playable.